0xcharly/nix-config/README.md

 without minor changes.

 - ISO: NixOS 24.05 or later.
-- Disk: SATA 150 GB+
+- Disk: SATA 150 GB+.
-- CPU/Memory: I give at least half my cores and half my RAM (up to 32GB), as much as you can.
+- CPU/Memory: I give at least half my cores and half my RAM (up to 32GB).
 - Network: Shared with my Mac.
 - Remove sound card, remove video camera.
-- Profile: Disable almost all keybindings
+- Profile: Disable almost all keybindings.

 Optionally, if the VM is intended to be used with a graphical session: